skoczen/django-seo-js/README.md

 ## Backend settings

 ### Prerender.io
-Django-seo-js defaults to using prerender.io because it's both [open-source](https://github.com/prerender/prerender) if you want to run it yourself, *and* really reasonably priced if you don't.
+django-seo-js defaults to using prerender.io because it's both [open-source](https://github.com/prerender/prerender) if you want to run it yourself, *and* really reasonably priced if you don't.

 To use [prerender.io](http://prerender.io),